Give your vintage Lane cedar chest a painted furniture makeover. Combine chalk paint with stain for a farmhouse finish.

 Adding a Protective Glaze to a Painted Cedar Chest

-The smoke gray glaze adds a touch of grungy farmhouse to this cedar chest refinishing project.
+Next, grab a gray glaze and apply over the entire white painted surface.
+If you don’t want that grunge look, by all means, don’t bother with this added step.
+The gray glaze adds a touch of grungy farmhouse to this cedar chest refinishing project.

 Here is a full tutorial with VIDEO showing how I seal my painted furniture projects: Sealing Painted Furniture